Switching a blue/green deployment

 -

-Replication health – Check if green primary DB instance replication status is healthy.
+Replication health – Checks if green primary DB instance replication status is healthy.
 The green primary DB instance is a replica of the blue primary DB instance.

 -

-Replication lag – Check if the replica lag of the green primary DB instance is within allowable limits for switchover.
+Replication lag – Checks if the replica lag of the green primary DB instance is within allowable limits for switchover.
 The allowable limits are based on the specified timeout period.
 Replica lag indicates how far the green primary DB instance is lagging behind its blue primary DB instance.
-Replica lag indicates how much time the green replica might require before it catches up with its blue source.
-For more information, see Diagnosing and resolving lag between read replicas.
+For more information, see Monitoring replica lag prior to switchover.

 -

-Active writes – Make sure there are no active writes on the green primary DB instance.
+Active writes – Makes sure there are no active writes on the green primary DB instance.

 Amazon RDS runs the following guardrail checks on the blue environment: